 The level of human chorionic gonadotropin in the blood is measured to determine whether the hydatidiform mole was completely removed.
 When removal is complete, the level returns to normal, usually within 10 weeks, and remains normal, and no further treatment is needed.
 If the level does not return to normal, the disease is considered persistent.
 Then, computed tomography (CT) of the brain, chest, abdomen, and pelvis is done to determine whether choriocarcinoma has developed and spread.

 Chemotherapy is needed if the mole persists or has spread but is considered low risk.
 Chemotherapy may consist of only one drug (methotrexate or dactinomycin).
-If this treatment is ineffective, a combination of chemotherapy drugs (such as etoposide, methotrexate, actinomycin-D, cyclophosphamide, and vincristine) may be used, or hysterectomy may be done.
+If this treatment is ineffective, a combination of chemotherapy drugs (such as etoposide, methotrexate, dactinomycin, cyclophosphamide, and vincristine) may be used, or hysterectomy may be done.

 Women who have had a hydatidiform mole removed are advised not to become pregnant for 6 months.
 Oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more are frequently recommended, but other effective contraceptive methods can be used.
 Pregnancy is delayed so that doctors can make sure that treatment was successful.